llvm/circt/docs/RationaleHW.md

    is useful.
 That said, the [Verilog exporter](VerilogGeneration.md) does not support arbitrary user-defined types.
  - The `comb` dialect in particular does not use signed integer types, its operators do not support zero-width integer types.
-Modules, on the other hand, do support both of these.
+Modules in the `hw` dialect, on the other hand, do support both of these.
 Zero width ports are omitted (printed as comments) when generating verilog.

 ### Instance paths